Learn More About SimulantsLearn More

 Parks Easter is pursuing a Bachelor’s Degree in Civil Engineering with a focus on Geotechnical Engineering at the University of Central Florida.
 Space appealed to him at a young age, from watching the space shuttle launch from his back yard in Jacksonville to attending Space Camp in Huntsville.
 In his free time he enjoys travelling, collecting vinyl, and reading.
 He is currently the Vice president of the UCF Astronomy society and is very involved within the UCF Planetary Sciences Department.
 In the future he hopes to help in building humanity’s future in space through In Situ Resource Utilization and new lunar infrastructure technology.

-Christian Sipe is a second year Aerospace Engineering major with a minor in Computer Science at the University of Central Florida.
-His hobbies include messing around with electronics and going over to the Cape to watch rocket launches!
+Christian Sipe is a senior Aerospace Engineering major at the University of Central Florida.
+He intends to pursue a PhD in Planetary Science following graduation.
 In the future, he hopes to design and build sustainable space stations on the Lunar surface as well as in orbit.
-Exolith appealed to Sipe because in order to build these stations, there has to be ISRU (in-Situ Resource Utilization) on the Lunar surface.
+Exolith appealed to Christian because in order to build these stations, there has to be ISRU (in-Situ Resource Utilization) on the Lunar surface.

 Lucas Weber is pursuing a degree in Aerospace Engineering at the University of Central Florida with hopes of going to graduate school afterwards.
 He enjoys spending his time working on projects, going to rocket launches, and watching the future of spaceflight become reality.
 He loves working at Exolith where he can work on undergraduate research and finally join the space industry while it enters a new space race.
 In the future, Lucas hopes to work in payload integration or In-Situ Resource Utilization (ISRU) and be a part of the industry that sends the first humans to mars and builds a permanent colony on the moon.